Omar El Said

-Omar El Said (عمر السعيد; born 23 June 1990) is an Egyptian professional footballer who plays as a striker for Egyptian Premier League club Future and the Egypt national team.
+Omar El Said (عمر السعيد; born 23 June 1990) is an Egyptian professional footballer who plays as a striker who last played for Egyptian Premier League club Modern Sport.
 El Said scored 5 goals in the first 4 matches in 2017–18 Egyptian Premier League season, which made him on the top of scorers' list so far.

 International career

 He made his debut for the Egypt national football team on 14 October 2019 in a friendly against Botswana.